nleiby/md-cv/index.md

 Implemented unsupervised machine learning techniques to recommend similar providers to patients

 Designed ElasticSearch queries to optimize our search results

+`2010-2014`
+__Harvard University__ _PhD Research_

+Modeled, predicted, and experimentally tested the evolution of metabolic networks and behavior in microbial communities for dissertation research

+Ran independent, data-heavy research projects from start to finish, including experimental design, simulations and predictive modeling, data collection, analysis, and presentation

+Published quality, peer-reviewed science in high-impact journals (see publications)

+Communicated research results effectively, winning awards for talks and posters

+`2013`
+__Harvard University__ _Teaching Assistant_

+Taught sections of 'Mathematics in Biology', a graduate-level course

+`2008-2010`
+__Duke University__ _Laboratory Manager, Department of Biology_

+Supervised team of 10 graduate teaching assistants and lab prep staff for 150-student lab course

+Instructed students in small groups and in full course lectures on theory and experimental skills

+Developed evaluation methods and rubrics for quizzes, writing assignments, worksheets

+`2007`
+__United Nations Industrial Development Organization (Beijing)__ _Research Fellow_

+Analyzed trends in Chinese biotechnology industry for UNIDO reports to enhance understanding of high-tech industries among non-technical bureaucrats

+Wrote and edited sections of long-term policy and strategy documents

+`2003-2007`
+__Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, MIT, Harvard Medical School__

+Various research assistantships in mineral physics, robotic movement, dengue virus pathogenesis, and DNA damage repair

 ## Education